 Here are some notes providing insight into flavoring and nutritional standards for making the high energy dishes that follow.
 Whenever possible, use organic or ethically wildcrafted ingredients.
-Always choose the best that are available.
+Always choose the best that is available.
 Substitutions can be made according to taste.
 Be creative in working toward the taste and texture you want.
 Mistakes can be minimized by adjusting the amount of water or oil, and the sweet, salty, sour, bitter, or pungent ranges.
 Asian foods employ all five tastes in a subtle interplay of flavors.
 With that said, the various tastes are as follows:

 Sweet range: Carob can be substituted or enhanced with cacao.
 Mesquite powder is a good complement to cacao as it provides lysine to the higher arginine of cacao.
 Sweeteners like agave, brown rice syrup, barley malt, honey, stevia, raw cane sugar or cinnamon can be used.
 Choose berries (goji, blueberry, amla, schizandra, raspberry) depending on the degree of sweetness or tartness desired.
 Whether fresh or dried (reconstituted), they will change the thickness of your dishes.
-Also naturally sweet vegetables like jicama or carrots are quite versatile.
+Also, naturally sweet vegetables like jicama or carrots are quite versatile.

 Salty/mineral range: Himalayan salt (Krystal Salt) is our preference.
 Regular table salt, in comparison, is a stripped down chemical to be avoided.
 (See our profile on Mineral Concentrates.)
 A brine can be made with the pelletized or chunk Himalayan salt.
 Vital Minerals (from the Great Salt Lake in Utah) can also be used as a liquid mineral concentrate.
 Sea plants (red dulse flakes, nori flakes, sea palm powder, kelp) provide lots of minerals with a salty flavor.
 Umboshi (plum) paste (sour-salty), miso, Dr. Bronner’s or Bragg’s can also be helpful.